HDRUK/hutch/website/docs/getting-started/configuration/agent.md

   },

   // Configurable details to add to published Results Crates.
+  "CratePublishing": {
     "Publisher": {
-    "Name": "" // Desired Name of the Publisher in Results Crates.
+      "Id": "" // Desired Identifier (typically URL) for the Publisher in Results Crates.
     },
     "License": {
       "Uri": "", // A URI to be used as th License `@id` in Results crate metadata "Properties": {} // Any valid CreativeWork properties as desirable to be included for the License.
+    }
   }
 }
 ```